nesi/puppet-git/README.markdown

 #### Features not yet updated
 * Initialising user accounts with git configurations

-#### Features to be Implemented
-* Sets git user's globals settings
-* Sets git repository local settings
+* Configure global and local git configurations
-* Executes git commands
+* Executing git commands not provided by the Puppetlabs vcsrepo module.
-* Pushes hook scripts into git repositories
+* Injecting hook scripts into git repositories.

 # Usage